Arm-Examples/.github/profile/Serial.md

 ### RTT (Real-Time Transfer)

 RTT is a memory-based debug communication mechanism developed by SEGGER.
-The application code implements I/O retargeting to RAM ring buffers on the target, and the debugger reads those buffers, without halting the CPU.
-The debugger periodically reads the RAM ring buffers via the SWD/JTAG interface.
+The application code implements I/O retargeting to RAM ring buffers on the target, and the debugger reads those buffers periodically via the SWD/JTAG interface, without halting the CPU.
 See [SEGGER RTT documentation](https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/) for more information.

 RTT requires a simple module that is linked into the firmware and is easy to use.
 No extra pins are required and it is easy to implement in a hardware platform.
 The communication speed depends on the debugger and the debug clock setup, but is typically faster than UART communication.